This section explains how to generate random numbers using the subscription method.

 callbackGasLimitvalue in your request.

-Request and Receive Data
+Request and receive data

+Requests to Chainlink VRF v2 follow the request and receive data cycle.
 This end-to-end diagram shows each step in the lifecycle of a VRF subscription request, and registering a smart contract with a VRF subscription account:

 - EOA (Externally Owned Account): An externally owned account that has a private key and can control a smart contract.
 Transactions can only be initiated by EOAs.